CCC-Attestation/formal-spec-TEE/README.md

 The groups are based on the level of customization possible.

 ## Motivation
 Attestation is one of the most critical mechanisms of Confidential Computing.
 Unfortunately, the attestation mechanisms provided by TEEs are quite complex and thus these are not well-understood even by those who call themselves "experts".
+This lack of understanding has led to several exploits (such as [SGAxe](http://www.sgaxe.com)) and bugs (such as [those found by Google](https://www.wired.com/story/intel-google-cloud-chip-security/)).

 The project aims at a better understanding of these mechanisms and the underlying trust assumptions via formal specification and verification.
 These mechanisms can then be composed with transport protocols (e.g., TLS and SPDM) to build attestation _frameworks_.

 ## Main Challenge
 The main challenge is the extraction of the attestation protocol to be formalized, as all the vendors (including Intel, Arm[^1], AMD and IBM) describe the attestation protocols informally.
+- Challenge 1: Incomplete specs (e.g., see [here](https://community.intel.com/t5/Intel-Software-Guard-Extensions/Missing-specification-documents-for-TDX/m-p/1527218))
+- Challenge 2: Vague and outdated specs (e.g., see [here](https://community.intel.com/t5/Intel-Software-Guard-Extensions/index-1-in-tdxtcbcomponents/m-p/1520194))

 ## Approach
 Our formal models are based on: